IkramUdDoula/taskmark/README.md

 # Taskmark

-A modern, minimalist note-taking application built with React.
+A modern, minimalist note-taking application built with React and Vite.
 Taskmark combines simplicity with powerful features to help you organize your thoughts and tasks efficiently.

 ## Features